nodejs/node/doc/api/fs.md

 If this method is invoked as its [`util.promisify()`][]ed version, it returns a promise for an `Object` with `bytesRead` and `buffer` properties.

+The `fs.read()` method reads data from the file specified by the file descriptor (`fd`).
+The `length` argument indicates the maximum number of bytes that Node.js will attempt to read from the kernel.
+However, the actual number of bytes read (`bytesRead`) can be lower than the specified `length` for various reasons.

+For example:

+* If the file is shorter than the specified `length`, `bytesRead` will be set to the actual number of bytes read.
+* If the file encounters EOF (End of File) before the buffer could be filled, Node.js will read all available bytes until EOF is encountered, and the `bytesRead` parameter in the callback will indicate the actual number of bytes read, which may be less than the specified `length`.
+* If the file is on a slow network `filesystem` or encounters any other issue during reading, `bytesRead` can be lower than the specified `length`.

+Therefore, when using `fs.read()`, it's important to check the `bytesRead` value to determine how many bytes were actually read from the file.
+Depending on your application
+logic, you may need to handle cases where `bytesRead` is lower than the specified `length`, such as by wrapping the read call in a loop if you require a minimum amount of bytes.

+This behavior is similar to the POSIX `preadv2` function.

 ### `fs.read(fd[, options], callback)`

 <!-- YAML